practicalli/clojure-web-services/projects/banking-on-clojure/production-database.md

 ## Adding Postgresql driver to Clojure project
-Add the [latest postgresql jdbc driver](https://jdbc.postgresql.org/) to the `deps.edn` file in the bankking on clojure project
+Add the [latest postgresql jdbc driver](https://jdbc.postgresql.org/) to the `deps.edn` file in the banking on clojure project

 ```clojure
  :deps